 Running down 30 flights in a Tokyo hotel during a night time earthquake.

-Walking along the Great Wall of China carrying my guitar with my mother, Eileen.
+Walking along the Great Wall of China carrying my classical guitar with my mother, Eileen.

 Surviving a cyclone off the coast of New Zealand aboard the Seaborne Pride.